mantoinette/airbnb-clone-project/README.md

+# Airbnb Clone Project

+This project replicates the core functionalities of a real-world accommodation booking platform, such as Airbnb.
+It allows users to list, discover, and book properties while ensuring secure transactions and data integrity.

+---

 ## Features

 This project replicates the core functionalities of a real-world accommodation booking platform, such as Airbnb.
 Each feature is designed to provide a smooth and secure experience for users, hosts, and administrators.